knu/Knu.spoon/README.md

 Knu.spoon for Hammerspoon
 =========================

-This is a Hammerspoon module that contains useful modules written by Akinori Musha a.k.a. [@knu](https://github.com/knu).
+This is a Hammerspoon Spoon that contains useful modules written by Akinori Musha a.k.a. [@knu](https://github.com/knu).

 Requirements
 ------------